fusioncharts/dev_centre_docs/chart-guide/chart-configurations/cross-line.md

 ---
-title: Cross Line | FusionCharts
+title: Cross Line Configuration | FusionCharts Dev Centre
-description: Cross line is a vertical line/area used as quick reference for the data plots.
+description: Cross line is a vertical line/area used as a quick reference for the data plots.
 The tooltip that appears is consolidated with all the information required.
 heading: Cross Line
 canonical: "https://www.fusioncharts.com/dev/chart-guide/chart-configurations/cross-line"
 ---